-Fussbudgets, sticklers, officious types, whatever you want to call them — they are comedy gold.
+Fussbudgets, sticklers, officious types, whatever you want to call them — comedy gold.
+An essential component of the fussbudget is mechanical behaviour.
 We’ve all had run-ins with them, which makes the comedy aspect universal.

 TV Tropes calls these characters Sticklers For Procedure.

 An essential component of the comedic fussbudget is ‘mechanical behaviour’.
 The scene above is from the film Meet The Parents.
 Note how both women behave like robots.
 If they really were robots they’d more appropriately fit into horror or sci-fi, but when the setting is realist, their fixed smiles, lack of emotion and recognisable, stock-standard responses enhance the humanity of the straight-man, our underdog hero, and for some reason we find mechanical behaviour in humans extremely funny.
 The adult equivalent of putting a hat on a dog.

 Perhaps it’s even more funny when the mechanical person is a woman, as it often is (though not always, by any means).
 Is this perhaps because in real life we’d expect more emotion and empathy out of a woman than we would out of a man?
 In any case, when a woman behaves in this way there’s a distinctly Stepford Wives vibe to it.
 (Stepford Wives is horror rather than comedy.)

 We have a slight variation in Planes, Trains and Automobiles.